 Steps:

-- Firstly, select the whole data set > choose Table from the Insert tab.
+- Choose Table from the Insert tab.

-Your dataset will look like a table with headers having arrow icons as shown below.
+- Your dataset will look like a table with headers having arrow icons as shown below.

 =LOOKUP(ROW(B4:B14), IF(LEN(B4:B14), ROW(B4:B14)), B4:B14)

-- Repeat the process for column C using the following formula.
+- Repeat the process for column C using the following formula:

 =LOOKUP(ROW(C4:C14), IF(LEN(C4:C14), ROW(C4:C14)), C4:C14)